-Recognizing that we are in year two of the COVID-19 pandemic, our protocol of not sending Emergency Notifications for each confirmed COVID-19 case will continue.
+Recognizing that COVID-19 continues, our protocol of not sending Emergency Notifications for each confirmed COVID-19 case will continue.
 However, in addition to the banner on the website designed to share pertinent information, each of the Claremont Colleges has procedures in place to assist with mitigating the spread of COVID-19 and its variants.
 This information can be found on the institution's website.
 Therefore, an Emergency Notification may be sent out if the status of the COVID-19 emergency changes, necessitating community notification.